 - You may register for 202 credits while you are taking ENVS 201.

-- Senior Thesis/Project students should register for ENVS 202 A, B, or C section.
-(ENVS 202 D is for students pursuing capstone internships.)
+- Senior Thesis/Project students should register for ENVS 202 A section.

 - Weekly Thesis/Project Help Sessions are available.

-- See fall or spring ENVS 202 A or B course listings for time/day/location of these sessions.
+- See fall or spring ENVS 202 A course listings for time/day/location of these sessions.
 Register and attend when you are on campus and actively working on your thesis/project.
-Although not required they can be very helpful.
+Although not required, they can be very helpful.

 - After registering for ENVS 202 you need to change the "variable credit" from "1" to the specific number you want that semester.